NEU-ABLE-LAB/able-workflow-copier/template/docs/docs/overview/index.md

 # Package & Workflow

-TODO-copier-package clean this up and make it generic to any `able-workflow-copier` project.

-Welcome to the **WH Interviews** code‑base – an opinionated template for data‑centric Python projects that need a **repeatable ETL pipeline, isolated run‑time environments, and a fully typed, continuously‑tested code‑base**.
+Welcome to the **{{ project_name }}** code‑base – an opinionated template for data‑centric Python projects that need a **repeatable ETL pipeline, isolated run‑time environments, and a fully typed, continuously‑tested code‑base**.
 The layout you see here was pioneered in the Automation for the Built and Living Environment (ABLE lab)[https://www.thisismikekane.com] and will be reused in several up‑coming repos.
 This page summarises the key concepts and opinions that drove the development of this template.

 ## Foundation opinions